-Editor’s note: This is a guest post from powerlifter, strongman, and Starting Strength coach Matt Reynolds.
+Editor’s note: This is a guest post from powerlifter, strongman, and Starting Strength coach Matt Reynolds, owner of Barbell Logic Online Coaching.
 And the obligatory disclaimer: As Matt will note in the post, this method of rehabbing has not undergone medical studies or scientific research.
 It’s based on years of on-the-ground experience from strength and conditioning coaches who have helped hundreds of athletes recover from muscle tears.
 You’re a grown man.
 You must decide for yourself if this is something you want to try.
 Be smart.

 Nearly two weeks ago, I tore my left pec (“pectoralis major” to be exact, or for you bros, “chesticle”) attempting a 450-pound bench press at the Starting Strength Coaches Conference surrounded by some of the best strength coaches in the world.